 Of course, you can also add an indoor Canary and soon, Canary Plus.
 Plus is slated as a Homekit-enabled indoor camera.

 Flex doesn't have a local storage option.
 Instead, all video clips are stored in the cloud.
-But you can download an unlimited number of recorded clips to your smartphone and save them to your preferred storage media.
+But you can share an unlimited number of recorded clips.
+If you have a Canary Membership you can also download an unlimited number of recorded clips to your smartphone and save them to your preferred storage media.

 Recently, Canary moved from cloud plans to Canary Membership.
 All Canary Members can store videos in the cloud for 30-days.
 After 30 days, the oldest videos are removed to give way for new videos unless you've saved them as a bookmark.
 A dedicated Canary agent will also be provided to assist Members in case of theft or incidents.
 They will also reimburse up to $1,000 of your homeowner's insurance deductible for qualified incidents.
+Fourth, a Membership is required in order to access Canary's two-way audio feature.
 And finally, Canary Membership extends your device warranty to 2 years and provides access to Canary's web portal which mimics many of the features found within the mobile app.

-The cost of Canary Membership depends on how many cameras you have.
+The cost of a Canary Membership will depend on how many cameras you have.

 Flex's main selling points are its ability to withstand harsh weather and run on batteries.
 During testing, we found that the battery life was short and false alarms were high.
 We like the flexible mounting options, free cloud storage, and the camera's design, but unfortunately, we feel Flex doesn't live of up to the hype created by the original Canary.
 While it is a good camera, it's not as good as Canary indoor or it's closest competitor, Arlo Pro.